espressif/esp-at/docs/en/Compile_and_Develop/How_to_add_user-defined_AT_commands.rst

         esp_at_port_write_data(buffer, strlen((char *)buffer));

         // sample code
-        // users don't have to create semaphores here at_operation_sema = xSemaphoreCreateBinary();
+        // users do not have to create semaphores here at_operation_sema = xSemaphoreCreateBinary();
         assert(at_operation_sema != NULL);